Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Conclusions

-These extreme environmental conditions could indicate either a progenitor with a high concentration of dense gas at its centre driven by internal dynamics (i.e. a nuclear starburst), or a gas-rich major merger event.
+The extreme environmental conditions suggested by the GCMF could indicate either a progenitor with a high concentration of dense gas at its centre driven by internal dynamics (i.e. a nuclear starburst), or a gas-rich major merger event.
 In the first scenario, the gas surface density and shear values allow us to estimate that the central density of the galaxy must have been extremely high, with $\sim 4\times10^6\Msun$ of gas within the central region of galactocentric radius $r \la 30\pc$.
 However, since this gas mass is not enough to form either the 11 GCs or the total mass under the ICMF (Figure \ref{fig:CMF_DF2}) at once, several separate bursts fed from a much larger gas reservoir would be required.
 Moreover, the formation of the GCs at such small galactocentric radii would have caused them to become the centre of the galaxy on an extremely short timescale.
 Except in the unlikely situation where each of the 11 GCs formed in its own progenitor galaxy and later accreted, the nuclear starburst scenario is ruled out by the observed absence of a nuclear star cluster in DF2.
 In the second scenario, a major merger induces strong tides and shocks which drive the ISM of the merging galaxies to very high pressures, while the large scale motions generate turbulent flows which reduce the effective Toomre mass.
 Indeed, in simulations that follow the formation of star cluster populations in a cosmological context, mergers account for a larger fraction of the massive clusters formed in galaxies with $\Mvir < 10^{11}\Msun$ compared to more massive galaxies.
 This scenario could keep the GCs afloat and avoid their rapid coalescence into a nuclear star cluster.
+The compression of a large amount of gas due to a surrounding burst of feedback during the merger likely contributed to creating the conditions necessary to form the massive GCs.
+The observed peak in the star formation history of the stellar body $\sim 9\Gyr$ ago \citep{Ruiz-Lara19} is consistent with the co-formation of the GCs and a significant fraction of the stars during a major merger.
+Interestingly, \citet{Lewis20} find marginal evidence of rotation in the GC system and its relative misalignment compared to the rotation of the stellar body.
+This misalignment could be further evidence of the merger.